EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 Although we've already exported a frozen graph of our detection model for TensorFlow Lite, we still need run it through the TensorFlow Lite Optimizing Converter (TOCO) before it will work with the TensorFlow Lite interpreter.
 TOCO converts models into an optimized FlatBuffer format that allows them to run efficiently on TensorFlow Lite.
 We also need to create a new label map before running the model.

 #### Step 3a.
 Create optimized TensorFlow Lite model
 First, we’ll run the model through TOCO to create an optimzed TensorFLow Lite model.
 The TOCO tool lives deep in the C:\tensorflow-build directory, and it will be run from the “tensorflow-build” Anaconda virtual environment that we created and used during Step 2.
-The model we trained in Step 1 lives inside the C:\tensorflow1\models\research\object_detection\TFLite_model directory.
+Meanwhile, the model we trained in Step 1 lives inside the C:\tensorflow1\models\research\object_detection\TFLite_model directory.
 We’ll create an environment variable called OUTPUT_DIR that points at the correct model directory to make it easier to enter the TOCO command.

 Make sure you are working in the “tensorflow-build” Anaconda environment by verying that (tensorflow-build) appears before the activate path in the command window.
-Create the OUTPUT_DIR variable by issuing:
+Create the OUTPUT_DIR environment variable by issuing:

 ```
 set OUTPUT_DIR=C:\\tensorflow1\models\research\object_detection\TFLite_model
 ```

-Next, use bazel to run the model through the TOCO tool by issuing this command:
+Next, use Bazel to run the model through the TOCO tool by issuing this command:

 ```
-bazel run --config=opt tensorflow/lite/toco:toco -- \
+bazel run --config=opt tensorflow/lite/toco:toco -- --input_file=%OUTPUT_DIR%/tflite_graph.pb --output_file=%OUTPUT_DIR%/detect.tflite --input_shapes=1,300,300,3 --input_arrays=normalized_input_image_tensor --output_arrays=TFLite_Detection_PostProcess,TFLite_Detection_PostProcess:1,TFLite_Detection_PostProcess:2,TFLite_Detection_PostProcess:3 --inference_type=QUANTIZED_UINT8 --mean_values=128 --std_values=128 --change_concat_input_ranges=false --allow_custom_ops
---input_file=%OUTPUT_DIR%/tflite_graph.pb \
---output_file=%OUTPUT_DIR%/detect.tflite \
---input_shapes=1,300,300,3 \
---input_arrays=normalized_input_image_tensor \
---output_arrays=TFLite_Detection_PostProcess,TFLite_Detection_PostProcess:1,TFLite_Detection_PostProcess:2,TFLite_Detection_PostProcess:3 \
---inference_type=QUANTIZED_UINT8 \
---mean_values=128 \
---std_values=128 \
---change_concat_input_ranges=false \
---allow_custom_ops
 ```

-Note: If you are using a floating, non-quantized SSD model (for example the ssdlite_mobilenet_v2_coco model rather than the ssd_mobilenet_v2_quantized_coco model), the bazel TOCO command must be modified slightly:
+Note: If you are using a floating, non-quantized SSD model (e.g. the ssdlite_mobilenet_v2_coco model rather than the ssd_mobilenet_v2_quantized_coco model), the Bazel TOCO command must be modified slightly:

 ```
-bazel run --config=opt tensorflow/lite/toco:toco -- \
+bazel run --config=opt tensorflow/lite/toco:toco -- --input_file=$OUTPUT_DIR/tflite_graph.pb --output_file=$OUTPUT_DIR/detect.tflite --input_shapes=1,300,300,3 --input_arrays=normalized_input_image_tensor --output_arrays=TFLite_Detection_PostProcess,TFLite_Detection_PostProcess:1,TFLite_Detection_PostProcess:2,TFLite_Detection_PostProcess:3 --inference_type=FLOAT --allow_custom_ops
---input_file=$OUTPUT_DIR/tflite_graph.pb \
---output_file=$OUTPUT_DIR/detect.tflite \
---input_shapes=1,300,300,3 \
---input_arrays=normalized_input_image_tensor \
---output_arrays=TFLite_Detection_PostProcess,TFLite_Detection_PostProcess:1,TFLite_Detection_PostProcess:2,TFLite_Detection_PostProcess:3 \
- --inference_type=FLOAT \
---allow_custom_ops
 ```

 If you are using Linux, make sure to use the commands given in the [official TensorFlow instructions here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_on_mobile_tensorflowlite.md).
-I removed the ' characters from the command, because for some reason they cause things not to work on Windows!
+I removed the ' characters from the command, because for some reason they cause errors on Windows!

 After the command finishes running, you should see a file called detect.tflite in the \object_detection\TFLite_model directory.
 This is the model that can be used with TensorFlow Lite!